|

 is extremely difficult to kill.
 This species occurs at WPCA around the upland pool area,

-these plants before they begin to produce seed is critical to management success.
-The seeds are wind-dispersed; therefore this plant
+management priority, because controlling these plants before they begin to produce seed is critical to management success.
+The seeds are wind-dispersed;

 the